mycode-hub/flight-management-system/ARCHITECTURAL_IMPROVEMENTS.md

 *   **Improvement:** Introduce a message queue (like **RabbitMQ** or **Kafka**).
 When a bulk upload is requested, the API service would simply publish a "ProcessCSV" message to the queue.
 A separate, dedicated "worker" service would consume these messages and handle the processing.
 *   **Benefit:** This decouples the API from the worker.
 The API can handle incoming requests quickly without being bogged down by long-running tasks.
 You can also scale the number of workers independently based on the upload workload.

 ### 1.2.
-Move to an Event-Driven Architecture for Bookings
+Event-Driven Architecture for Updates

-*   **Current State:** The booking process is a single, synchronous flow.
+*   **Current State:** The system uses an event-driven architecture for updating the precomputed flight paths.
+When a flight is created, updated, or deleted, a message is published to a Redis Pub/Sub channel.
+A background worker listens for these messages and triggers a recalculation of the affected flight paths.
-*   **Improvement:** Make the booking process asynchronous.
-When a booking is created, instead of doing everything at once, the API would publish a `BookingCreated` event.
-Downstream services would then react to this event (e.g., a notifications service, a data analytics service).
+*   **Improvement:** For a more robust and scalable solution, consider replacing the simple pub/sub model with a full-featured message broker like **RabbitMQ** or **Celery**.
+This would provide better guarantees for message delivery, retries, and monitoring.
-*   **Benefit:** This makes the system more resilient and extensible.
-If you need to add a new action when a booking happens (like sending an email), you just add a new subscriber to the event, without changing the core booking logic.
+*   **Benefit:** This would make the update process more resilient to failures and provide better visibility into the status of background tasks.

 ### 1.3.
 Service Decomposition (Microservices)